nextpyp/pyp/docs/guide/picking3d.rst

 .. tip::

     Virion centers can be obtained using any method for particle picking available in ``nextPYP`` (manual, size-based, neural network-based, etc).
-Since the virion radius will not be estimated automatically in these cases, the value of ``Virion radius (A)`` will be assigned to each virion
+Since the virion radius is not estimated in this case, the constant  ``Virion radius (A)`` value will be assigned to all virions

 Virion segmentation
 -------------------

-The next step is to segment virions in 3D using methods described in `Bartesaghi et al. <https://cryoem.cs.duke.edu/node/energy-based-segmentation-of-cryo-em-tomograms/>`_:
+The next step is to segment virions in 3D using methods described in `Bartesaghi et al. (2005) <https://cryoem.cs.duke.edu/node/energy-based-segmentation-of-cryo-em-tomograms/>`_:

 #.
-Click on :guilabel:`Particles` (output of the :bdg-secondary:`Particle-Picking` block) and select :bdg-primary:`Segmentation (closed surfaces)`
+Click on ``Particles`` (output of the :bdg-secondary:`Particle-Picking` block) and select :bdg-primary:`Segmentation (closed surfaces)`

 #.
-Adjust the segmentation parameters as needed (defaults should work fine for 10164, for example)
+Adjust the segmentation parameters as needed (defaults should work fine for EMPIAR-10164, for example)

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

 #.
 Once the run completes, navigate to the :bdg-secondary:`Particle-Segmentation (closed surfaces)` block and go to the **Segmentation** tab to inspect the results

 ``nextPYP`` calculates segmentations using implicit surface representations that require specifying a threshold value to uniquely define the detected surface.
 To facilitate the threshold selection process for each virion, the user can choose from 8 different threshold values (represented as columns in a table).
-If none of the columns look reasonable (or if a virion should be ignored), the last column labeled as "-" should be selected.
-This process can be repeated for all virions in a tilt-series and for all tilt-series in the dataset
+If none of the columns look reasonable (or if a virion should be ignored), the last column, labeled as "-", should be selected.
+This process must be repeated for all virions in a tilt-series and for all tilt-series in the dataset

 .. note::